sstaub/Ticker/README.md

 ## New in v4.0
 - added interval function getter
 - added remaining function
-- added support for functional callbacks, only for ARM devices, e.g.<br> "Examples/FunctionalARM/FunctionalARM.ino"
+- added support for functional callbacks, only for ARM and ESP devices, e.g.<br> "Examples/FunctionalARM/FunctionalARM.ino"

 ## Installation